 I’m running Windows XP (hard to believe it’s about a decade old isn’t it?) so the set up video I include will demonstrate a Windows XP set up however the steps are very, very similar for Vista and Windows 7 so don’t be scared off.

 As a brief aside: If you haven’t noticed I recently released a guide that includes HD narrated how-to video and step-by-step instruction not only on how to set up a VPN on your PC but also secure it and your files from thieves, snoops, prying government agents and the like using encryption and other cool tricks.
-You can read more about the guide here.

-…before you get started make sure you have your username and password created/assigned when you purchased your VPN service.
+Before you get started make sure you have your username and password created/assigned when you purchased your VPN service.
 All the other setup information is available through the support wiki on Witopia’s site.
 I’ll post the steps below the video if you’d like to reference them.

 1) Go to Start > Settings > Control Panel